arunkumar02042002/arunkumar02042002/README.md

+<p align="center">Hello there, I'm Arun 🙋</p>

 # 💫 About Me:
 🎓 I'm a B. Sc.
-(Computer Science) graduate form Delhi University 🔭 My goal is to do what can be done and review what cannot be done 🌱 My interests - Backend Development, Building Cross-platform applications, Data Analytics, Technical Writing, Teaching, and Poetry.
+(Computer Science) graduate form Delhi University. <br>
+🔭 My goal is to do what can be done and review what cannot be done. <br>
+🌱 My interests - Backend Development, Building Cross-platform applications, Data Analytics, Technical Writing, Teaching, and Poetry. <br>
-💟 I aim to solve real-world problems by developing robust applications.
+💟 I aim to solve real-world problems by developing robust applications. <br>
-🚀 I’m looking for progressive career in Backend Development.
+🚀 I’m looking for progressive career in Backend Development. <br>
-💯 I'm committed to learn new technologies, solve real-world problems and give my 100%
+💯 I'm committed to learn new technologies, solve real-world problems and give my 100%. <br>

 ## 🌐 Socials: